-De Zwerm Groep uses the awareness model, which is a simple model to explain how we look at a person in relation to personal development.
+I have used the awareness model in all my coaching and training activities since 2004.
+It is a simple model to explain how I look at a person in relation to personal development.

 Everyone is born with a core that is fixed and constant, consisting of DNA, chemistry, and possibly much more we do not know about yet.
 The core defines our body with all its physical and spiritual possibilities.
 This is what we appear on earth with.

-When we are children, crawling, and later walking, around on earth, we acquire experiences and we start to evaluate the world around us in a certain way.
-These evaluations cause us to already make choices at an early age between what we like and what we don’t like.
-Some children only want to play outside, others rather stay inside to play with dolls or to dress up and create plays, and yet others just can’t stop playing with Lego.
-Through these choices we develop our talents.
+lf we crawl around on the earth, and later walk, we gain experiences as children.
+This causes us to appreciate the world around us and ourselves in a certain way.
+These appreciations make us already make choices as children in what we like and what we don’t like.
+Some of us only want to play outside, others prefer to play inside with dolls or make theater and others can’t be kept away from the lego.
+This is how we develop our talents.

 Motives follow from the attitudes a person adopts with respect to the world.
 These attitudes are in turn influenced by one’s family, upbringing, education and knowledge.
 For example, you had a very dominant parent who used to determine everything for you when you were young, and you did not appreciate it.
 This may result in an attitude, a conviction, that you don’t accept decisive people around you who tell you what to do, who control you.
 Therefore, you now make sure you’re always in control of the situation yourself.
 An experience from the past can thus make you motivated to take the lead, to exert power.